 Ensuring the CDE scope is correctly defined and verified is pivotal in determining the level of effort required to achieve compliance.
-The entity needs to ensure that all resources involved in the monitoring of TPSPs understand the concept of CDE scope, and specify what is needed in order to fully define scope (e.g., a high-level network diagram with applications and network components clearly labeled, outof-scope validation activities, etc.).
+The entity needs to ensure that all resources involved in the monitoring of TPSPs understand the concept of CDE scope, and specify what is needed in order to fully define scope (e.g., a high-level network diagram with applications and network components clearly labeled, out-of-scope validation activities, etc.).
 Once scope has been confirmed, the program should include a deliverable that explains the CDE scope and indicates the role of each TPSP and how it impacts the entity's PCI DSS scope.

-6.1.2 List of Third-Party Service Providers
+6.1.2 Maintaining an Inventory of Third-Party Service Providers

-Define the procedure to maintain the TPSP list, including the information elements required.
-Following are suggested elements that may be included in the list:
+Define the procedures to maintain an inventory of all TPSPs, including the information elements deemed critical.
+The following are suggested elements that may be included in the inventory:

-- Name and primary points of contact at the TPSP - Specific service(s) being provided - If cardholder data is shared, what elements are shared (sensitive authentication data, PAN, expiry, etc.) - What system components are included in the review - TPSP risk-assessment results - Frequency of monitoring cycle - Last date of review - Contract renewal/expiry - Documentation/evidence required - Any nested TPSPs leveraged to provide the services - Any third-party payment applications used to provide the services - Volume of cardholder data that is stored/processed/transmitted/impacted by the TPSP - Logical access to the entity's network - Any designations the TPSP holds that support its PCI DSS compliance attestation (ISO, PCI QIR, PCI PTS, FIPS140, etc.)
+- Name and primary points of contact at the TPSP - Specific service(s) being provided - If cardholder data is shared, what elements are shared (sensitive authentication data, PAN, expiry, etc.) - Location of the data-is the data stored internally in the organization, by the third party in one of its locations, or by an external hosting provider - What system components are included in the review - TPSP risk-assessment results - Frequency of monitoring cycle - Last date of review - Contract renewal/expiry - Documentation/evidence required - Any nested TPSPs leveraged to provide the services - Any third-party payment applications used to provide the services - Volume of cardholder data that is stored/processed/transmitted/impacted by the TPSP - Logical access to the entity's network - Any designations the TPSP holds that support its PCI DSS compliance attestation (ISO, PCI QIR, PCI PTS, FIPS 140, etc.)

-6.1.3 Third-Party Service Provider Monitoring Procedure
+6.1.3 Third-party Service Provider Monitoring Procedure